ERC725Alliance/erc725.js/README.md

 This library allows for interfacing with ERC725Y compliant contract on an EVM using the [ERC725YJSONSchema](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-2-ERC725YJSONSchema.md).

-For more information see [Documentation](https://erc725js.readthedocs.io/en/latest/).
+For more information see [Documentation](https://docs.lukso.tech/).

 *This package is currently in early stages of development, use only for testing or experimentation purposes*

 ## Installation

-npm

 ```shell script
 $ npm install erc725.js